 Let the Light in

 Lighting forms the visual backbone of the space.
 It often determines what areas are highlighted in the room and even how the room is viewed.
 Try to let as much natural light in as possible to keep the room feeling spacious and open.
 When using curtains, work with fabrics and blinds that are light or semi-sheer.
 Even if you’re not blessed with large windows, you can keep a space feeling cozy and bright by making up for a lack of sunlight with interior lighting.
 Pendants and wall sconces can both be used to illuminate dark corners or rooms with spatial limitations.

 If you don’t have a lot of floor space, or need to keep the area clear, it’s best to maximize on wall space.
 Opt for vertical storage (like this Brake Angle Shelf) or use wall hooks instead of a free-standing coat rack.
 If you have a small room to work with, small profile wall sconces are a great option since they provide additional lighting and take up minimal space.

 Edit to Amplify

 Remember to leave space in the room for the eye to rest.
 Filling a room from floor to ceiling will make it feel cluttered and distracting.
 Give your furniture space to breathe and be thoughtful about the items you incorporate.
 Assess the room as an editor would by making sure not every surface is covered, and the color story is limited.
-By editing yourself, you can make sure that all the elements in a room work well together and prevent it from looking chaotic.
+By doing so, you can make sure that all the elements in a room work well together and prevent it from looking chaotic.
 For more tips on decluttering, see Simple Tricks: Our Ethos on Organization.